 #2: Da Zao (Chinese Date)

 Chinese dates, like licorice root, benefit the Spleen system, thereby, improving digestion and building Qi.
 But perhaps its greatest therapeutic benefit is calming the Spirit.
-Indeed, research supports this traditional use, with a study published in Frontiers in Neuroscience, suggesting that when combined with the herb Gan Mai, Chinese dates have the potential to lower anxiety.2
+Indeed, research supports this traditional use, with a study published in Frontiers in Neuroscience, suggesting that when combined with the herb Gan Mai, Chinese dates have the potential to offer support in cases of occasional anxiousness.

 Da Zao, also known as jujube fruit, is similar to Middle Eastern date varieties such as Medjool, in that they are sweet.
 According to TCM 5 Elements theory, Da Zao is warming by nature, thus this fruit features prominently in Chinese culinary winter dishes.

-If you want the calming effects and other therapeutic effects of Chinese dates without the high amount of sugar contained in dried whole dates, you can drink Da Zao tea.
+If you want the benefits of Chinese dates without the high amount of sugar contained in dried whole dates, you can drink Da Zao tea.

 #3: Chen Pi (Dried Tangerine Peel)